ASU offers a breadth of expertise, including 15 established centers and multiple programs dedicated to advancing water-focused research.

 Swette Center for Sustainable Food Systems

-Facilitate research, education, public engagement, community-strengthening and policy reform to support sustainable food systems
+Facilitates research, education, public engagement, community-strengthening and policy reform to support sustainable food systems

 The Biomimicry Center

-Fosters regenerative design by enhancing the skillset of students and research lab outputs through biomimicry.
+Fosters regenerative design by enhancing the skillset of students and research lab outputs through biomimicry

 University City Exchange

-Convenes and engages regional community, municipal, nonprofit, academic, philanthropic, and private sector partners to address resilience challenges like heat, water, energy, and equity through collective knowledge sharing, education, and problem solving.
+Convenes and engages regional community, municipal, nonprofit, academic, philanthropic, and private sector partners to address resilience challenges like heat, water, energy, and equity through collective knowledge sharing, education, and problem solving

 Urban Climate Research Center

-Employs a collaborative social and physical science framework to address critical issues in the urban atmospheric environment.
+Employs a collaborative social and physical science framework to address critical issues in the urban atmospheric environment

 Water and Environmental Technology Center

-Promotes scientific research that will ensure the quality of water by pooling the resources of the university and industry.
+Promotes scientific research that will ensure the quality of water by pooling the resources of the university and industry